Governments offer airlines aid as coronavirus drives deeper flight cuts

 "At the risk of being alarmist, the airline industry is on the brink of collapse as governments are quarantining large portions of their populations and closing off borders to foreigners," Cowen analyst Helane Becker told clients.

-U.S. President Donald Trump said on Tuesday that travel restrictions within the United States are being considered, which would be a further blow to its domestic carriers.
+Trump said on Tuesday that travel restrictions within the United States are being considered, which would be a further blow to its domestic carriers.

 "You can do a national lockdown.
 Hopefully, we're not going to need that," Trump said.
 "It's a very big step."

-The situation in the Asia-Pacific region has worsened for airlines this week as governments have tightened travel restrictions.
+The situation has worsened for airlines this week as governments have tightened travel restrictions.

+United Airlines Holdings Inc said it would cut 60% of its capacity in April, including 85% of its international flights.

 Air New Zealand Ltd on Wednesday suspended trading for another two days to further assess the financial implications of drastic capacity cuts announced on Monday.